CommerceExperts/open-commerce-search/operations/k8s/README.md

 ```
 kustomize build base/overlays/example | kubectl apply -f -
 ```
-The files under `base/overlays` would not be commited into git.
+The files under `overlays` would not be commited into git.